 Do we share your data with third parties?

-Carrying out our legal duties could lead to us sharing data, including personal data, with third parties, for example, with other regulators (European and non-European ones), the Dutch Public Prosecution Service (in Dutch: Openbaar Ministerie) or judicial authorities.
+Carrying out our statutory tasks could lead to us sharing data, including personal data, with third parties, for example, with other regulators (European and non-European ones), the Dutch Public Prosecution Service (in Dutch: Openbaar Ministerie) or judicial authorities.
 We only do so if such is permitted by law.

 How do we secure your personal data?